Saturday, April 13, 2024

 December 31, 2023

 The crowd hissed and chastised me for not intervening in their domestic problem.
-They called the police to help mediate and resolve their issue but when they did not get what they ordered the family threw a temper tantrum towards me.
-As a family man myself, and fellow human being, I understand why they were upset.
-Here is this loving family trying to get their loving daughter, sister, cousin, niece, and friend into a rehab and since she won’t go with them willingly they want the police to seize her.
+They called the police to help mediate and resolve their issue.
+Still, when they did not get what they ordered, the family threw a temper tantrum towards me.
+As a family man and fellow human being, I understand why they were upset.
+Here is this loving family trying to get their loving daughter, sister, cousin, niece, and friend into rehab, and since she won't go with them willingly, they want the police to seize her.
 But without a court order she has free will to go about her business.
-I reiterated that to the spokesperson of the group who demanded that I take her “immediately.”
+I reiterated that to the group's spokesperson, who demanded I take her "immediately."

 The family member lasered into me with his eyes.
 It gave me chills.
 A reminder of the feeling I would get when my father would get mad at me and only spoke to me with his eyes.
-The family member didn’t understand my predicament, the laws of the State, or he simply did not care; the man wanted me to take action and take his cousin into custody.
-Funny how he understood when I told him that that he couldn’t touch her because he knew he would go to jail, so he wasn't that ignorant of the law, or had deaf ears to my explanation, and yet, he wanted me to do it under the color of law anyhow, which I was refusing to do because she still has rights.
+The family member didn't understand my predicament or the laws of the State, or he simply did not care; the man wanted me to take action and take his cousin into custody.
+It is funny how he understood when I told him that he couldn't touch her because he would go to jail.
+So he wasn't ignorant of the law or had deaf ears to my explanation.
+Yet, he wanted me to do it under the color of law, which I refused because she still had rights.

-“Well, Baker Act her!” (a involuntarily act of committing someone into a mental hospital)
+"Well, Baker Act her!" (an involuntary act of committing someone to a mental hospital)

 "She does not meet the State requirement of a Baker Act," I said.
 "Have you gone to the courts and requested a judge sign Ex Parte Petition for Involuntary Assessment and Stabilization?"

-“No we did not.
+"No, we did not.
 We just want an intervention.
-We want you to intervene,” he said.
+We want you to intervene,"

 This is frustrating.
-I want to help this family out but there is nothing I can do.
-Especially here in this open parking lot in the backdrop of a Subway sandwich restaurant and discount shoe store.
-This is a free society where she is free to move about and do what she wants in privacy.
-This group of people stopped listening to anything I had to say anyhow 5 minutes ago.
-Their shouts of anger and disdain hurled at me like knives due to my inaction.
+I want to help this family out, but I can do nothing.
+No laws are being broken.
+She has free will!
+Besides, no human can find salvation in this open parking lot, a backdrop of a Subway sandwich restaurant and a discount shoe store.
+This is a free society where she can move about and do what she wants in privacy.
+This group of people stopped listening to anything.
+Their shouts of anger and disdain were hurled at me like knives due to my inaction.
 Their pleas were not falling on deaf ears, I hear them, but the girl has rights too.

 "Okay, I'll talk to her again," I told them while I turned and walked towards her.

 She was a tiny thing.
 Five foot nothing, one – hundred pounds, if not less.
-She was wearing a college football hat, the bill of the hat shading her pretty face and light eyes from the sun bearing down on her weary soul.
-She was cute to say the least.
-Her blue jeans were tight fitting.
-Her top tucked in nicely and a belt to match her shoes.
-But don’t let that deceive you.
-She was tough, and was standing her ground in this Sunday afternoon parking lot of black top asphalt and freshly painted lines that marked parking spot.
-There was no activity in the plaza but even if it was a busy day, I do believe she wasn’t going to move for anyone not even a car.
+She was wearing a college football hat, the brim of the hat shading her pretty face and light eyes from the sun bearing down on her weary soul.
+She was cute, to say the least.
+Her blue jeans were tight-fitting.
+Her top was tucked in nicely, and she had a belt to match her shoes.
+But don't let that deceive you.
+She was tough, arms crossed, and was standing her ground in this Sunday afternoon parking lot of blacktop asphalt and freshly painted lines that marked parking spots.
+There was no activity in the plaza, but even if it was a busy day, I believe she wouldn't move for anyone, not even a car.

 "Well, here we are again."